 “Dotgarden was instrumental in helping us get our website to the next level,” says company co-founder Richard Shiu.
 Yes indeedy.
 What started out as a five-page Starter Package soon morphed into a full-fledged e-commerce site with client content management.

-Curve Magazine was our first web site!
-We grew it to include articles from the magazine, classified advertising, online community and e-commerce.
-A custom content management system was built for this site.
+Curve Magazine was our first web client!
+We grew their website to include articles from the magazine, classified advertising, online community and e-commerce.
+A custom content management system was built for this site. link